Vinegar Installation

 - Graphics: Vulkan 1.4 capable

-If you don’t have Flatpak installed on your system, you can install it by going to Flatpak’s setup page and following the guide there.
+If you don’t have Flatpak installed on your system, follow the instructions that apply to your Linux distribution on Flatpak’s setup page.

 The Flatpak can also be installed using the following command: